 Finally, pre-settlement loans through your personal injury lawyer can get you started on your treatment until the dust settles.
 This is often a good choice for patients whom may be experiencing issues that aren’t traditionally covered by insurance.

 Worrying about your finances during a personal injury case can be troublesome, but the results you can get far outweigh the cost of a top personal injury lawyer.
 If you need assistance with your personal injury case, we want to help.
-Contact Schechter, McElwee, Shaffer & Harris, L.L.P. the moment you’ve had an accident, and we’ll get you the compensation you deserve with our elite team of personal injury attorneys.
+Contact Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers. the moment you’ve had an accident, and we’ll get you the compensation you deserve with our elite team of personal injury attorneys.